harimunjala/controlm/README.md

-# Custom CTM GitHub Action
+# Control-M GitHub Action

 ## Overview
-This custom GitHub Action is designed to facilitate various deployment tasks related to Control-M (CTM) using the Automation API.
+This GitHub Action is designed to facilitate various deployment tasks related to Control-M (CTM) using the Automation API.
 It accepts several inputs to configure and execute different commands within the CTM environment.

 ## Inputs

 ### 1. `deployCommand`
-- Description: Specifies the command to be executed by the custom CTM GitHub Action.
+- Description: Specifies the command to be executed by the CTM GitHub Action.
 - Required: Yes

 ### 2. `apiToken`